thodan/sixd_toolkit/doc/sixdb_challenge_2017.md

-# SIXD: format of results
+# SIXD Challenge 2017: format of results

 For a test image XXXX and object YY, which is present in that image, the